- About Laurel Villa

 - Events & Offers

 Magherafelt is a thriving, friendly town with a population of about 11,000 people.
-It has great shops, restaurants and bars and the Magherafelt District Council’s leisure facilities are second to none.
-A new indoor arena at Meadowbank is state-of-the-art and is one of the largest in Europe.
+It has great shops, restaurants and bars and the Mid Ulster Council’s leisure facilities are second to none.
+A indoor arena at Meadowbank is state-of-the-art and is one of the largest of its type in Europe.

 Magherafelt has a reputation as a great place to live with good community relations, excellent schools and colleges and one of the lowest crime rates in the country.